top of page

 Seeking Professional Help

 As you navigate the intricacies of the holiday season amidst family trauma, remember that you're not alone in this journey.
-Seeking guidance and support can make a significant difference.
-If you're ready to take a step towards healing and self-discovery, I invite you to visit Creating Space Therapy to schedule a consultation with Shannon Woods.
-Shannon's expertise and compassionate approach can provide you with the tailored support and strategies you need during this time.
+Seeking guidance and support from a trained trauma therapy specialist can make a significant difference.
+If you're ready to take a step towards healing and self-discovery, I invite you to visit Creating Space Therapy to schedule a consultation with our relational trauma therapist, Tracy Teichman.
+Tracy's expertise and compassionate approach can provide you with the tailored trauma therapy support and strategies you need during this time.
 Don't let another holiday season pass by feeling overwhelmed; take the first step towards a more balanced and fulfilling experience today.
+Contact Us.

 bottom of page